Marking A Queen

 Because of this, queens are in short supply and in extreme high demand.There are plenty of apiaries that sell queens, but usually you have to wait two weeks or more before they can ship.
 Here's the problem: Queens that die now, say in May, are hard to find replacement for until June.
 A hive will be too far gone if a they have to wait more than two weeks for a queen.

 You must have a queen supplier's number in your speed dial!
 You must have a good source for queens or else you could lose your hive fast.
 Think about this for a moment.
-We pay as much as $100 for a package of bees, but if we lose the queen, we can lose the entire colony and the entire cost of the package.
-Queens sell for between $30 which is a small investment to keep the hive alive and growing.
+We pay alot for a package of bees, but if we lose the queen, we can lose the entire colony and the entire cost of the package.
+We sell our Queens sell for $39 which is a small investment to keep the hive alive and growing.
+Visit our page to see if we have queens available.

 For the most part, queens stay out of trouble and avoid calamity.
 But, not always.
 As she ages, she can be ousted by the bees due to her poor performance in laying eggs.
 Not to mention our inspections pose the greatest threat to her.
 Moving frames, smashing lids down, prying hive bodies apart and smashing them together can lead to the queen being killed.
 I accidentally smashed and killed a queen Sunday.
 I know to watch carefully, but this time I never saw where she was and smashed her dead.
 It happens.
 We must be more careful not to kill the queen when working our hives.